How to Get a Virtual Address for Your Business (HIPAA-Compliant)

 Choosing a Non-Compliant or Cheap Virtual Address

+Some people look for the cheapest virtual PO box, but those won’t meet insurance or legal requirements.
+You need a real, compliant street address.
 It might be tempting to go with the cheapest option, but if you’re in healthcare or telehealth, you must ensure your virtual business address is HIPAA-compliant.

 Why this matters: